When the body goes into labour it produces natural hormones

 Next the baby needs to “engage” and have its head put pressure on the pubic bone.
 This usually begins around 34 to 36 weeks but usually the baby is not fully engaged until closer to the due date.

 As this happens more strongly it sends signals to the mother to prepare for labor.
 These signals are one of the ways contractions can be initiated.

 For a smooth labor the cervix also needs to “ripen” and dilate.
 This process usually happens in the days leading up to labour.

-Acupuncture is one of the methods preferred by many women to help prepare their bodies.
-Acupuncture can assist with all these processes.
+The Acupuncture method is preferred by many women to help prepare their bodies… and can assist with all these processes.

 There are no drugs involved.

 Weekly intervention, or treatments twice a week, therapeutically assist with the natural processes… with no side effects.